D7x8/Ducky-scripts-pico/README.md

 Hold down the BOOTSEL button as you plug it into to your pc, this will put stop the scripts from running.

-After it is plugged in, grag and drop the Flash_Nuke.uf2 onto the pico to reset it.
+After it is plugged in, drag and drop the Flash_Nuke.uf2 onto the pico to reset it.

 Once you have done that drag and drop the adafruit-circuitpython-raspberry_pi_pico-en_US-7.3.0.uf2 file onto the pico.